Become better equipped to track marketing revenue in Google Analytics 4 and start making better decisions about where to spend your budget.

 If you’ve been relying solely on GA4 for your marketing insights, you’ve probably noticed a majority of your conversions are attributed to direct and Google Search.

-This isn’t necessarily because these channels are performing exceptionally well, but rather because GA4 has difficulty accurately tracking top-of-the-funnel efforts.
+This isn’t necessarily because these channels are performing exceptionally well, but rather because GA4 has difficulty accurately tracking impression-led platforms.

 The problem lies in the complex nature of modern customer journeys.